mirage335-colossus/extendedInterface/README.md

 # Conventions

+Generic guidance for developing new control systems is provided by "commonControlScheme.odt" diagram, also available as "commonControlScheme.pdf".

+Specifications of all controls are available from "referenceImplementations.odt" diagram, also available as "referenceImplementations.pdf".

-Layout and assignments documented under conventions tab of spreadsheet 'commonControlScheme.ods' .
-Sample implementations for some variants are also included.
+Typical layout and assignments historically assigned to legacy systems are documented under conventions tab of spreadsheet 'commonControlScheme.ods' .
+Some information on reference implementations for some variants are also included.
+Beware the spreadsheet may eventually be replaced entirely by the more efficient diagrams.

 Other conventions may also be worth integrating with or in addition to.